linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 Exhibit 12 shares a small sample of the process to capitalize intangibles.[50]
 In this case we are looking at S&M. Recall from exhibit 11 that 70 percent of the expense is allocated to intangible investment and the useful life is assumed to be 2 years.

 In the top row are the S&M expenses deemed to be intangible investment.
-For example, the sum for S&M in 2019,  $12.7 billion, is 70 percent of the$ 18.2 billion the company expensed on its income statement.
-That total is then amortized over the following 2 years, leading to $6.4 billion of amortization expense in 2020 and 2021.
+For example, the sum for S&M in 2019,  \$12.7 billion, is 70 percent of the\$ 18.2 billion the company expensed on its income statement.
+That total is then amortized over the following 2 years, leading to \$6.4 billion of amortization expense in 2020 and 2021.

 Exhibit 12: Example of Capitalization Process for Microsoft, 2021-2022